abetlen/sqlite3-bfsvtab-ext/README.md

 - `root`: The root node id of the breadth-first traversal.

 As well as an optional constraint to determine the order of node neighbour traversal.
 - `order_by_column`: The name of the column used to determine the order of node neighbour traversal.
+Adjacent edges are traversed in descending order.

 The virtual table also provides the following columns that can be returned or used as contraints:
 - `id`: The id of the current node being visited.